pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 783 Java | Spring
+I continue with the development of my API,  today I have finished the authentication endpoints.

 #### Day 782 Java | OAuth
 Today and yesterday I do deep dive in OAuth, I learn a lot things, how many form to implement OAuth authentication and learn how create authentication with facebook and github login.